bouc1620/gamepad-rxjs/README.md

 # gamepad-rxjs

-A class to use the Gamepad API with RxJs Observables

-Polls the Gamepad state every 15ms to emit button presses/releases or joystick movements.
+A wrapper around the Gamepad API that polls every 15 ms and exposes button and joystick events as RxJS observables.

 ## Install